 If you can’t withdraw from a retirement account or don’t want to, here are some ways you could either get funds fast or otherwise free up money.

 If your mortgage is backed by the Federal Housing Association (FHA) or government-backed Sallie Mae or Freddie Mac, there is relief.
 You should be able to work out an arrangement for reduced or deferred payments if your health or finances have suffered from COVID-19.
 Mortgage lenders cannot report arrangements or skipped payments to credit agencies.

 What if your mortgage isn’t backed by the government?
 You may still be able to set up a plan with your lender.
-To help, some states have forbidden foreclosures and evictions during this time.
-Regulators are also asking banks and other mortgage providers to extend loan periods to make up for missed payments brought on by the crisis.
+To help, some states have forbidden foreclosures and evictions for a time.
+Regulators also asked banks and other mortgage providers to extend loan periods to make up for missed payments brought on by the crisis.
 Just make sure you are aware of any fees or interest that may be added later.

 Remember neither of these options are automatic.
 You must contact your mortgage lender to set up a plan.

-Also check with lenders and other creditors to see if you can defer or reduce payments on other types of debt such as car loans, credit cards and other personal loans.
+Also check with lenders and other creditors to see if you can defer or reduce payments for car loans, credit cards and other personal loans.
 Federal regulators have instructed institutions to work with their customers who have been impacted by the virus.
 In addition, many utility companies will work out payment plans during difficult times.

 Just like the programs offered through mortgage companies, you must contact lenders, creditors and utility companies to discuss options.
 None are automatic.